shlokthakur1/tensorflow/README.md

 This was a very simple image classification problem that I undertook to solidify my learnings about Convolutional Neural Networks and Image classification techniques.
 Still I undertook a lot of pre analysis like image visualisation and train/test split that is essential in Machine Learning practices.
 This project displays my basic ability to use tensorflow and strong foundation in Machine Learning practices.

 ### NLP - Question Classification
+This project was a self-project where I took text data from a source website (https://cogcomp.seas.upenn.edu/Data/QA/QC/) and built a TextCNNs and RNNs.
+I experimented on both types of structures and using the hypertuning method Grid Search I chose an optimal model for the experiment.
+I then expanded this and used the NLP mechanism of attention, I applied this to my RNN model to create a better performing model that can be used for a number of NLP tasks.

+There were a number of pre- context tasks I during the experiment to grasp a better understanding of NLP, such as Word2Vectors and mapping them in a 3-D plot.

 ### Wikipedia Forecasting Regression